-- 6.4 The State party asserts that, contrary to the author's position, in fact an overall assessment of the asylum seeker's social background is always taken into account in the Refugee Appeals Board's adjudication of an application for asylum.
-The Appeals Board took into account the author's illiteracy and the abuse she had previously suffered. - 6.5 The State party further observes that while inconsistent statements about crucial elements of the grounds adduced for asylum may weaken the credibility of the asylum seeker, in its assessment the asylum seeker's explanation of those inconsistencies is also taken into account. - 6.6 Regarding not calling the witness, the State party reiterates that this proposed witness was an uncle who had lived in Denmark since 1991 and could therefore add nothing to the facts in direct relation to the asylum application. - 6.7 Regarding the educational requirement of interpreters, the State party notes that no errors or omissions were pointed out in the translations in connection with proceedings before either the Danish Immigration Board of the Refugee Appeals Board, nor has the author objected to the work of any interpreter.
-In fact, the State party notes that the author confirmed the interpreter's translation of the report of the screening interview with the Danish Immigration Service on April 2013.
-It further notes that she stated that she had understood everything and only made one comment when asked and finally accepted the report.
-As to the report of the interview conducted by the Danish Immigration Service on November 2013, the author had no comments on the report and accepted its contents, stating that she had understood everything. - 6.8 The State party refers to the Human Rights Committee's jurisprudence in K. v.
-Denmark11 in which the Committee held that "as to the author's general statements regarding the lack of guarantees of proceedings before the Refugee Appeals Board, the Committee notes that the author had access to counsel and participated in the oral hearings with the assistance of an interpreter provided by the Refugee Appeals Board.
+further notes that she stated that she had understood everything and made only one comment when asked and finally accepted the report.
+As to the report of the interview conducted by the Immigration Service on 7 November 2013, the author had no comments on it and accepted its contents, stating that she had understood everything.

+- 6.8 The State party refers to the jurisprudence of the Human Rights Committee in K. v.
+Denmark, 11 in which the Committee held that, "as to the author's general statements regarding the lack of guarantees of proceedings before the Refugee Appeals Board, the Committee notes that the author had access to counsel and participated in the oral hearing with the assistance of an interpreter provided by the Refugee Appeals Board.
 Therefore, the Committee considers that the author has not justified how these proceedings would have amounted to a denial of justice in his case".
-The State party submits that the same due process guarantees were applied in the author's case. - 6.9 The State party summarizes its position in referring to the jurisprudence of the Human Rights Committee, 12 in which the Committee stated that "important weight should be given to the assessment conducted by the State party, unless it is found that the evaluation was clearly arbitrary or amounted to a denial of justice and that it is generally for the organs of State parties to the covenant to review or evaluate facts and evidence in order to determine whether such a risk exists".
+The State party submits that the same due process guarantees were applied in the author's case. - 6.9 The State party summarizes its position in referring to the jurisprudence of the Human Rights Committee, 12 in which the Committee stated that "important weight should be given to the assessment conducted by the State party, unless it is found that the evaluation was clearly arbitrary or amounted to a denial of justice, and that it is generally for the organs of State parties to the Covenant to review or evaluate facts and evidence in order to determine whether such a risk exists".